The AURORA Survey: Constraining Chemical Enrichment Pathways at Cosmic Noon with Argon Abundances

-with an intrinsic scatter (after accounting for measurement uncertainty) of roughly 0.06 dex (see Fig. \ref{fig:arCalib}).
+with an intrinsic scatter (after accounting for measurement uncertainty) of roughly 0.06 dex (see Figure~\ref{fig:arCalib}).
 We use this calibration to determine the Ar/O abundances of our composite spectra and individual galaxies, convolving this 0.06 dex scatter into the final confidence intervals.
-While the auroral emission lines ($\mathrm{[OIII]\lambda4363}$ and $\mathrm{[OII]\lambda\lambda7320,\:7330})$ are present in the stacks, we opt to use these calibrations instead of direct-method calculations to demonstrate their efficacy for galaxies without significant detection of the auroral lines.
+We opt to use these calibrations instead of direct-method calculations to demonstrate their efficacy for galaxies without significant detection of auroral lines needed to estimate temperature.
 Furthermore, given that significant detections of auroral lines were not a requirement for inclusion in our sample, the strong-line calibrations are used for consistency.
-A more robust discussion of direct Ar/O measurements will be found in Sanders et al. 2025, in prep.
+A more robust discussion of direct Ar/O measurements will be found in Sanders et al. 2026, in prep.